-Relevant Environmental Stewardship options
+Relevant Countryside Stewardship options

-Most of the actions outlined above cannot be supported by Environmental Stewardship.
-The most relevant Environmental Stewardship options relate to resource protection prescriptions - their main aim is to reduce soil erosion and nutrient inputs, but they often work by reducing surface run-off, thereby improving infiltration rates.
+Many of the actions outlined above can be supported by Countryside Stewardship.
+The most relevant Countryside Stewardship options relating to catchments are the soil and water options.
+Their main aim is to reduce soil erosion and nutrient inputs, but they often work by reducing surface run-off, thereby improving infiltration rates.
 Further incentives for agricultural erosion and nutrient control are provided by the Catchment Sensitive Farming scheme.
+More direct water body management can be supported by the capital item WN7 for restoring large water bodies, the pond management options WT4 & 5 and capital items WN5 & 6 which can be used for pond restoration or to create new ponds.
+These options can also be used for controlling damaging species.
+In addition, fen creation and management options (WT8 and 9) may also be used to help establish a natural hydrosere4 and reduce drainage of transitional land.
+A range of options for restoring semi-natural habitats in the catchment can be used to support adaptation measures involving reducing impacts from the catchment.

 Others actions may be supported by water-related funding streams, particularly Water Framework Directive implementation, Flood Risk Management budgets, and the water industry's Asset Management Plan (AMP) process.